SUA Project No. 16WG08

 The City of Stillwater and the Stillwater Utilities Authority will be upgrading and improving the lime softening system at the Water Treatment Plant.

 The Kaw Lake water flowing into the WTP has an average hardness that classifies it as moderate to hard water.
 A lime softening process is used to remove this hardness and reduce the potential for scaling inside the City's water lines and also inside our customer's plumbing.
 Customers may notice the benefits of a softer water because it reduces the amount of soap needed for washing laundry and bathing, leaves dishes shinier and cleaner and preserves the life of coffee makers, water heaters and other appliances that use water.

 February 7, 2017: Black and Veatch has been hired to provide conceptual design services.

-March 12, 2018: After evaluating most of the process and chemical feed systems at the WTP, a priority has been assigned to each individual component.
-The Project Team is initializing design for the chlorine system upgrade which is the highest priority.
-Additionally, a Facilities Plan will be prepared to develop a conceptual and phasing plan for the remaining work with includes filters, lime, carbon dioxide, ammonia and many other improvements.
+March 12, 2018: After evaluation most of the process and chemical feed systems at the WTP, a priority has been assigned to each individual component.
+The Project Team will prepare a Facilities Plan to develop a conceptual and phasing plan for the work to include lime softening.

-Site plan of the WTP and locations of where work will take place.
+Site plan of the WTP and location of where work will take place.